 Snowy days are here!
 If your kids are anything like mine, this means wrapping up warm and getting out into the chilly air for some fun in the snow.
-With a red weather warning currently in place, we have 20 great ideas for snow fun to make the most of this family time.
+If you have snow on the ground or due soon, don’t miss these great ideas for snow fun to make the most of this family time.

 Ideas for Snow Fun & Games